AdiMosoiu93/Python-Program-Selenium-PyTest/README.md

 ## The project also includes a test case using Selenium and PyTest:
 ### Description of test case: check if user can enter a html tag.

-Precondition: the checkcounter is 0.
+Precondition: the check counter is 0.

 Steps to reproduce: